juan759/SSD_genefamilysize/README.md

 Alternatively you can clone the repository, and use the Dockerfile attached to build an image and use the project inside that image.

-For this you will need to first create an image with the docker file: sudo docker build -t orthofinder .
+For this you will need to first create an image with the docker file:

+sudo docker build -t orthofinder

 then after the image has been created over the dockerfile you can spawn an interactive tty shell with /bin/bash.
-This is possible  because the Docker image works on an Ubuntu Image. sudo docker run –name Orthofind --interactive --tty orthofind /bin/bash
+This is possible  because the Docker image works on an Ubuntu Image:

+sudo docker run –name Orthofind --interactive --tty orthofind /bin/bash

 this will spawn a new shell and you will be able to find the files for the project in the /home/orthofinder repository.

-Usage
+## Usage
 Run the Python script.
 If any required flags or parameters are missing, the script will print the usage and examples.
-While running the script will print the stage it is and the process it is currently running.
+While running, the script will print the stage it currently is and the process it is currently running.

 The script accepts two parameters, one optional and one required:

 --url-list: A text file containing URLs, each separated by a newline, from which genomes will be downloaded from NCBI.
 --ortho-tree: A tree file (in the "tre" format) specifying the tree to be utilized in the processing.

 # Usage Examples:
 python3 orthofinder_better_optimized.py --url-list name.txt